 Students will learn various artistic elements of visual storytelling that make up the graphic novel, including movement, frame, image content, text and framing.
-Traditional and digital tools will be presented and used to create various page layouts to be rendered in black and white.
+Traditional and digital tools will be used to create various page layouts to be rendered in black and white.

 9:30 am - 4 pm